-Doing Homework - Coping Strategies
+Doing Homework #1 - Coping Strategies

-- □ Form groups of 2-4 students. - □ Have each group of students make a list of 5 coping strategies when stuck on a homework exercise. - □ Collect the strategies on the board, 1 from a group at a time until all strategies are exhausted. - Comment/discuss the effectiveness/practicality of each. - □ Add any other strategies you can think of.
+Form groups of 2-4 students.

+Have each group of students make a list of 5 coping strategies when stuck on a homework exercise.
+(5 minutes should be plenty of time.)

+Collect the strategies on the board, 1 from a group at a time until all strategies are exhausted.

+Comment/discuss the effectiveness/practicality of each.

+Add any other strategies you can think of.

-Doing Homework - Note Cards
+Doing Homework #2 - Note Cards

+Assign homework near the end of the class period.
+Instruct students to check their answers after completing each of the exercises.

-- □ Assign homework as usual. - □ For any problem missed, the student should write the problem, and what went wrong, on the front of the card and work out the problem correctly on the back. - Collect the note cards to look them over.
-This will give you a snapshot of where your students are having trouble. - Briefly discuss how to use these note cards as part of an overall test preparation strategy, as well as the potential benefits of using these cards.
+For any problem missed, the student should

+- -Write the problem, and what went wrong, on the front of the card. - -Work out the problem correctly on the back.

+Collect the note cards to look them over.
+This will give you a snapshot of where your students are having trouble.

+Briefly discuss how to use these note cards as part of an overall test preparation strategy, as well as the potential benefits of using these cards.
-Reading The Textbook - Main Features

-- Have students flip through 1 chapter in the textbook and make a listing of the different features in the book.
-This can be done individually, or in groups. - For each feature, discuss how it can be used to help the student learn and understand mathematics.

-Reading The Textbook - Think/Pair/Share
+Reading the Textbook #1 - Think/Pair/Share

-- For homework have students read through several objectives or an entire section in the book.
-The earlier in the semester the better, while the material is on the "easier" side. - Students should summarize the main ideas and describe the types of examples covered.
+For homework have students read through several objectives or an entire section in the book.
+The earlier in the semester the better, while the material is on the "easier" side.

+Students should summarize the main ideas and describe the types of examples covered.